DRP60/SPaRTAN-1/SPaRTAN_python/README.md

 python setup.py build_ext --inplace
 ```
 This generates new Cython extension .so files (or .pyd files on Windows) located in folder SPaRTAN_python.
 The previously downloaded .so and .pyd files are renamed to "*_old.so" and "*_old.pyd"

-## Data
-In this demo, we use a subset of the CITE-seq data for5k (Nextgen) PBMC obtained from 10X Genomics website  data to train SPaRTAN.

 ## Usage